Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Conclusion

 \section{Conclusion}

-We proposed an efficient strategy for the allocation of fast-charging EVCIs in a distribution system by developing a modified multi-objective optimization of power loss and voltage deviation.
-We identified the optimal locations of five EVCIs, and subsequently conducted a time series analysis of the system under varying load and EV charging conditions.
-The MOPSO results obtained using MATLAB demonstrated consistency in the obtained optimal EVCI placements, suggesting that the proposed MOPSO model can be applied to larger distribution systems.
-A time-series analysis of distribution and EV load variations was performed using OpenDSS supported by MATLAB, and the results show that the proposed method is effective in reducing power loss and voltage deviation.

-A cost model incorporating real-time dynamic pricing set by the utility was developed, and an EV pricing prediction method was proposed.
-This can be used to assist the EVCI operator in forecasting cost benefits and offering discounts to customers at different time periods to increase utilization and profit.
-Furthermore, the EVCIs have significant cost benefits in the case of real-time pricing conditions.
-The dynamic price predictions were made using an ARIMA model to allow for promotional offers and an increase in profits for charging station operators.
-We plan to further investigate the system for various EV models and higher charger ratings in future research.
+We proposed an efficient strategy for the allocation of five fast-charging EVCIs in a distribution system by using a modified multi-objective PSO algorithm with minimum power loss and minimum voltage deviation.
+The proposed MOPSO algorithm demonstrates consistency in obtaining a global optimal solution and can be applied to a larger network.
+Furthermore, a time-series analysis of the distribution system under varying load and EV charging conditions demonstrates that the proposed method is effective in reducing power loss and voltage deviation.
+A cost model for the EVCI was developed considering the real-time dynamic pricing set by the utility.
+The prediction of EVCI price using ARIMA was proposed and validated.
+This can be used to assist the EVCI operator in forecasting cost benefits and offer discounts to EV customers at different time periods to increase utilization and profit.
+We plan to further investigate the system for various EV models and higher charger ratings and also perform a comprehensive comparative analysis of our proposed method with other popular optimization methods in future work.

+Additionally, this work delves into the financial aspects of EVCIs under real-time pricing conditions.
+Utilizing an autoregressive integrated moving average (ARIMA) model to forecast dynamic prices, we found an impressively high R-squared value of 0.9999.
+This finding opens up possibilities for charging station operators to create promotional strategies to encourage utilization and boost profits.

+For the simulation of data for EVs arriving at the charging station, a few assumptions were considered like a random number of EVs, random arrival times, and random initial charging states which do not affect the performance of the proposed methodology when evaluated for different conditions or data.
+Also, it is worth mentioning that with the availability of real-world data, we could obtain results that are more accurate and practical compared to simulated data.
+Thus, the proposed methodology was evaluated using simulated data and has not accounted for scenarios such as vehicle-to-grid and integration of distributed energy sources that will be considered for future works.

+As a next step, researchers could investigate the implications of incorporating renewable energy sources, like solar or wind power, into the distribution system to enhance the performance and sustainability of EVCIs.
+Furthermore, examining the potential benefits of integrating energy storage systems may reveal new ways to optimize EV charging infrastructure under fluctuating demand and generation conditions.
+Overall, our research provides valuable insights into EV infrastructure planning and contributes to the development of a more sustainable and efficient transportation system.